openvinotoolkit/open_model_zoo/models/public/hrnet-v2-c1-segmentation/hrnet-v2-c1-segmentation.md

 [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514).
 This is PyTorch\* implementation based on retaining high resolution representations throughout the model and pretrained on ADE20k dataset.
-For details about implementation of model, check out the [Semantic Segmentation on MIT ADE20K dataset in PyTorch](https://github.com/CSAILVision/semantic-segmentation-pytorch).
+For details about implementation of model, check out the [Semantic Segmentation on MIT ADE20K dataset in PyTorch](https://github.com/CSAILVision/semantic-segmentation-pytorch) repository.

 ## Example